 Revered—and feared—by humans for thousands of years, tigers possess characteristics people desire: brawn, skill, and singular focus.
 People have loved tigers for centuries, yet today the big cats’ numbers are frighteningly low.
-On this Global Tiger Day, we invite you to join us in committing to the cause of preventing these regal felines from vanishing forever.
+On Global Tiger Day, July 29, we invite you to join us in committing to the cause of preventing these regal felines from vanishing forever.

 Since ancient times, many Asian cultures have viewed tigers as the king of the jungle (sorry, lions, your realm is the savanna).
 In Chinese, the word for king, wang, is represented by a character made up of three horizontal lines.
 Interestingly, a tiger has a marking of three stripes across its head—the cat itself bears the “king” marking!

 The strength and power of a tiger is legendary, and it is this astonishing vigor that people have long yearned for.
 Traditional Chinese medicine (TCM) has long used tiger body parts in the belief that they can treat various illnesses, even though there is no scientifically proven medicinal value.
 Still, for some of the world’s population, tiger-bone wine is given as a supposed gift of vitality for the upcoming year.
 With populations of tigers plummeting everywhere they are still found, these practices are not sustainable.
 However there are glimmers of hope; in 1993, tiger bone was removed from the TCM pharmacopeia.
 Changing traditions, however, can take time—something that tiger populations don’t have.
 Throughout their remaining range, these cats are protected by law and there is a worldwide ban on the trade of their body parts, yet poaching remains a serious and persistent problem.